Mortestr/WarframeDiscordWidget/README.md

 Ever wanted to show off your current wealth, trading stats, or progress in Warframe?
 By leveraging AlecaFrame—the most advanced companion app for Warframe—you can now bridge your in-game data with your Discord presence.

-This setup allows you to display live-updating stats like Platinum, Credits, Endo, Aya, Ducats, and Trade counts directly on your Discord profile board.
+This setup allows you to display live-updating stats like Platinum, Credits, Endo, Aya, Ducats, Account Stats and Trade counts directly on your Discord profile board.

 ## Prerequisites

 Before setting up the data fields, you must ensure your Discord account is prepared for experimental widgets.

-Please follow this [Guid](https://chloecinders.com/blog/discord-widgets#setting-up-a-discord-application) here to properly set up a Discord application and unlock the necessary widget functionalities.
+Please follow this [Guid](https://chloecinders.com/blog/discord-widgets#setting-up-a-discord-application](https://www.youtube.com/watch?v=gYv7D83u7yQ)](https://www.youtube.com/watch?v=gYv7D83u7yQ) here to properly set up a Discord application and unlock the necessary widget functionalities.

 ## Configuration Guide